JanssenProject/jans/docs/admin/terraform/README.md

      ![svg](../../assets/changed-logging-info.png)

 !!!
 Note
-    You can find the full list of resources you can import and manage using terraform under the `Resources` sidebar in the Janssen terraform [documentation](https://registry.terraform.io/providers/JanssenProject/jans/latest/docs)
+    You can find the full list of resources you can import and manage using Terraform under the `Resources` sidebar in the Janssen Terraform [documentation](https://registry.terraform.io/providers/JanssenProject/jans/latest/docs)